Your Directors are pleased to present the 23rd Annual Report and the Audited Accounts of the Company for the year ended 31st March 2019.

 The Company has appointed M/s.
 Sanjay Dholakia & Associates Company Secretaries to conduct Secretarial Audit of the Company for the financial year 2018-19 in terms of the provisions of Section 204 of the Companies Act 2013.
 The Secretarial Audit Report is annexed to this Report as Annexure V. The Secretarial Audit Report does not contain any qualification reservation or adverse remark.

 Your Company has not been accepting any deposits from the public and hence there are no unpaid / unclaimed deposits or any instance of default in repayment thereof.

 The extract of Annual Return as on 31st March 2019 in Form MGT 9 in terms of provisions of Section 92(3) of the Companies Act 2013 read with Rules thereto is available on website of the Company HREF=https://futureconsumer.in/>https://futureconsumer.in/ investors.aspx#financials.html

 PARTICULARS OF EMPLOYEES

-In terms of the provisions of first proviso to Section 136(1) of the Companies Act 2013 information pursuant to Section 197 of the Companies Act 2013 read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is excluded from the Annual Report being sent to the Members of the Company and is available for inspection by the Members atregistered office of the Company during business hours on working days up to the date ofthe forthcoming Annual General Meeting.
+In terms of the provisions of first proviso to Section 136(1) of the Companies Act 2013 the statement containing particulars of top ten employees and the employees drawing remuneration in excess of limits prescribed under Section 197 of the Companies Act 2013 read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is excluded from the Annual Report being sent to the Members of the Company and is available for inspection by the Members at the Registered Office ofthe Company during business hours on working days up to the date of the forthcoming Annual General Meeting.
 If any Member is interested in obtaining a copy thereof such Member may write to the Company Secretary and the same shall be provided.